ircdocs/modern-irc/index.md

 As mentioned in the [numeric replies](#numeric-replies) section, the first parameter of most numerics is the target of that numeric (the nickname of the client that is receiving it).
 Underneath the name and numeric of each reply, we list the parameters sent by this message.

-Optional parameters are surrounded with the standard square brackets `([<optional>])` -- this means clients SHOULD NOT assume they will receive this parameter from all servers, and this means that servers SHOULD send this parameter.
+Optional parameters are surrounded with the standard square brackets `([<optional>])` -- this means clients MUST NOT assume they will receive this parameter from all servers, and that servers SHOULD send this parameter.

 ### `RPL_WELCOME (001)`